davidde/notes/BASH.md

 * rename -n 's/(?<=\w)(?=[A-Z])/ /g' *.txt
 ~ rename -n 's/([A-Z])/ $1/g' *.txt
-Batch rename all .txt files in current directory to have spaces before uppercase letters.
+Bulk rename all .txt files in current directory to have spaces before uppercase letters.
 The second command, although much simpler, will also add a space before the first letter of the filename if it is uppercase.

 * Remove the text 'useless_prefix_' from filenames/directories: